Theodemund

-Theodemund was a Suevic King of Galicia between the years 469 and 550.
+Theodemund was a Suevic King of Galicia whose reign fell in the period 469–550.
 This period is very obscure and little is known about the rulers in this time save that they were Arians.
 The hypothesis of his existence is based on a twelfth-century document that mentions a Theodemundus ruling the Sueves between Remismund and Theodomir.
 Because this mention occurs in a listing of seventh-century ecclesiastical divisions at the time of Wamba, Wilhelm Reinhart believes it was based on an earlier source.